Sharing evidence with lead buyers

 captureCDR({ autoShare: true })— gets backcdrId+shareUrl. - Lead generator posts the lead to the buyer’s CRM/API, including the

-shareUrl. - Lead buyer calls
+shareUrl. - Lead buyer POSTs to the

 Co-registration & multiple buyers